tmr08c/tmr08c.github.io/content/blog/2020/12/a-quote-against-imposter-syndrome/index.md

 > But secondly, it does change what people are trying to do.
 It takes away from
 > them the everyday, lower-level aspiration that is purely technical in nature,
 > (and which we have come to accept) and replaces it with something deep, which
-> will make a real difference to all of us that inhabit the earth."
+> will make a real difference to all of us that inhabit the earth.

-Source: Foreword to Patterns of Software by Richard P. Gabriel
+This quote simulatneously makes me feel inspired and overwhelmed.

+I believe that my personal struggles with imposter syndrome are often the result of comparing myself to others.
+I look at the success of others and feel I could never compete and feel discouraged.
+However, in the quote, Christopher Alexander is suggesting to not be dicouraged by this high bar, but to instead use it as a driving force.

+This reminds me of the concept of [fixed versus growth mindset](https://www.developgoodhabits.com/fixed-mindset-vs-growth-mindset/also%20believe%20that%20talent,grow%20with%20time%20and%20experience.)
+(TODO - possibly look for laternative quote).